zaphosting/docs/docs/dedicated-linux-phpmyadmin.md

+## Install phpMyAdmin with the One Click Apps Installer

+You can install **phpMyAdmin** directly through our **One Click Apps Installer** in the VPS web interface.
+After completing the initial apps setup, open the app catalogue, search for **phpMyAdmin**, and start the deployment with your preferred project, environment, and domain settings.
+This gives you a fast and user-friendly way to deploy and manage **phpMyAdmin** without a manual command line setup, while still benefiting from integrated web-based management, custom domain support, and SSL provisioning where available.

 ## Preparation

 Before starting the installation, make sure that the system is up to date.
 Pending updates and upgrades can be carried out as follows: